 The name of the computer that the engines is running on.
-If the value is local, this indicates the load engine embedded in the current computer is being used.
-This is not recommended if load engines are also being used.
+If the value is local, this indicates the load engine embedded in the controller (running on the current computer) is being used.
+This is not recommended if remote load engines are also being used.